Word Gems

 E. And what a pathetic figure John sculpts Thomas to be at the end!
 See him there, groveling in the dirt.
 He’s been reduced to a shriveled serf, thoroughly humiliated, mumbling in abject obeisance, “My Lord and my God.”

-K. John wants all the “Thomas Christians” to know, this is where your high-faluten demand for evidence and thinking will get you.
+K. John wants all the “Thomas Christians” to know that this is where your high-faluten demand for evidence and thinking will get you.

 E. So, did the Jesus of John accept Thomas back into the fold?

 K. We’re not really told, are we?
-John's Thomas has capitulated, he’s all good now in servile homage, groveling in the dirt, but this doesn’t really seem to satisfy John's Jesus.
-He's miffed.
+John's Thomas has capitulated, he’s all good now in servile homage, mindless obeisance, groveling in the dirt, but this doesn’t really seem to satisfy John's Jesus.
+He's still miffed.

 E. This Jesus has taken it personally.

-K. There’s no warm-and-fuzzy receiving of the “prodigal son.”
-There’s no, “you’re all forgiven now, you said the magic words, we’re fine here, and welcome back to the fold, scum black sheep that you are.”
+K. There’s no warm-and-fuzzy receiving of the “prodigal son” here.
+There’s no, “you’re all forgiven now, you said the magic words, we’re all fine, and welcome back to the fold, scum black sheep that you are.”
 No, none of that so much.
 Instead, this Jesus has a long memory of grievance.
 He’s still ruffled and hardly disguises the cold shoulder.
 He says, “Ok, I guess, you believe now, so you say, but the really blessed ones are those who believed on me without evidence.”

 E. So, is Thomas back in the good graces, or not?
 Is he still “condemned already”?

 K. It’s a really close call, and John wants you to know that it’s a close call.
-This is the way it is, John subtly asserts, for all the malcontents who think they know so much and who don’t self-flagellate sooner.
+This is the way it is, John subtly asserts, for all the malcontents who think they know so much, get uppity and want evidence, and don’t self-flagellate sooner.

 E. I see - well, we’re all so pleased as punch to be here.